 What Happens if You Don’t File the FBAR Timely?

 If you do not file, you may be subject fines and penalties.
+This is when you may need an FBAR Lawyer specialist.

 Civil penalties can be broken down further into willful penalties and non-willful penalties.
 Criminal penalties are also possible — but again, not very common.